FrancescaNoardo/website/_posts/2019-10-07-moms-academia.markdown

 - I will finish my work even if at home, while caring other needs, and I will be grateful for having the opportunity

 - I am encouraged to work hard for the future World’s quality

+---

+Interview for the Politecnico di Milano PhD newsletter, by Enrico de Angeli ["Your private space and time"](http://www.dottorato.polimi.it/uploads/media/PhDNewsletter_2020-09.pdf)